miuku-dll/Universal-Speed-Hack/README.md

 # Introduction

-The script is undetected in any game, since it does not use humanoid speed.
+The script is mostly undetected since it does not play around with humanoid walkspeed, creates a simple part that pushes you forward.

 # Usage